Pawsitive Chance Dog Training

 The short answer is yes, but there's more to it than that.
 Although we specialize in supporting owners through the training of their pet dog to become a service dog, it takes a specific type of dog to be a successful service dog.
 Service dogs must have the right temperament - they must be calm but confident in public, ignore distractions, remain confident and focused around loud and sudden sounds, and remain engaged and focused on their handler in all environments.
 Although we thoroughly temperament test each service dog prospect during the initial consultation, there are no guarantees that any given dog will be successful.
 We try to make service dog training fun for the dog so he will be excited to work for you each day, but by its very nature service dog work is often quite stressful and demanding and many dogs are not able to complete training because of this.
 Although we cannot make any guarantees that your dog will be able to complete service dog training, we will be transparent with you about your dog's progress throughout training and will set you and your dog up for success every step along the way.

-This comprehensive program ensures that your dog is prepared to be a working dog in the real world.
+The first step is a Suitability Evaluation.
+This evaluation gives us valuable information about your dog, lifestyle, goals, and needs so we can determine the best next steps for you and your dog.
+Our program ensures that your dog is prepared to be a working dog in the real world.
 Your dog will learn basic obedience skills (sit, down, stay, leave it, heel, loose leash walking, and more), advanced obedience skills (all of the basic skills with the addition of all kinds of distractions, cueing from a distance, and the addition of duration), task training (the specific tasks your dog will learn to support your needs), and public access.
 At the end of the program, your dog will undergo a public access test in order to demonstrate the skills necessary to graduate the program in real-life situations.
 Because our program is so comprehensive, your dog should be well-prepared for this test, as we train behaviors with a much higher level of difficulty than what your dog will be tested on.

 We customize and tailor training to each specific dog and client.
 Depending on your dog's age at the start of training, temperament, learning ability, and the amount of time, dedication, and training you put in, the amount of time it takes to complete training varies significantly.
 Each dog and client are individuals and we treat them as such, which means it is hard to give an estimate to any given service dog team.
 Most dogs that start training as puppies don't complete service dog training until they are at least 18 months of age.
 Dogs that start older may take less time if they have strong foundational skills, a suitable temperament, and are well-socialized, but on average it takes about 2 years for a dog to be fully trained.

-Because the amount of time it takes each team to complete the program differs widely, the cost to complete the program also varies significantly.
-Our current pricing is posted on our services page.
+Because the amount of time it takes each team to complete the program differs widely based on a myriad of factors, the cost to complete the program also varies significantly.
+Our current pricing is posted on our Training & Support page.
 You may be able to keep costs down by choosing training packages instead of individual lessons and training your dog in short but frequent sessions throughout the day to make progress between lessons.
 We also offer virtual lessons which are a more affordable option and may or may not be suitable for your learning style or situation.

 Yes!
 In addition to offering both individual lessons as well as discounted lesson packages, we also offer payment plans for some services.
 Please reach out and ask about what services are eligible!